-- The nano-hexapod should fit within a cylinder with radius of 120 mm and with a height of 95 mm. - In terms of mobility: uniform mobility in XYZ directions (100um) - In terms of stiffness: ??
-Having the resonance frequencies well above the maximum rotational velocity of $2\pi \operatorname{rad/s}$ to limit the gyroscopic effects.
-Having the resonance below the problematic modes of the micro-station to decouple from the micro-station complex dynamics. - In terms of dynamics: - be able to apply IFF in a decentralized way with good robustness and performances (good damping of modes) - good decoupling for the HAC
+- The nano-hexapod should fit within a cylinder with radius of $120 \, mm$ and with a height of $95 \, mm$. - In terms of mobility: uniform mobility in XYZ directions (100um) - In terms of stiffness: ?? - In terms of dynamics: - be able to apply IFF in a decentralized way with good robustness and performances (good damping of modes) - good decoupling for the HAC

-The main difficulty for the design optimization of the nano-hexapod, is that the payloads will have various inertia, with masses ranging from 1 to 50kg.
+For the NASS, the payloads can have various inertia, with masses ranging from 1 to 50kg.
 It is therefore not possible to have one geometry that gives good dynamical properties for all the payloads.